-Do you ever find yourself on autopilot, going through the motions but feeling an undercurrent of unease?
-Like the background music of your life is a melancholy tune you can’t quite switch off?
+Do you ever find yourself on autopilot, going through the motions but with a gut feeling of unease and a sense that there’s something more you’re missing out on?
+Like the background music of your life is a gloomy tune you can’t quite switch off?
+It’s not that you are necessarily unhappy or depressed, but something it definitely lacking that you can’t quite pinpoint.

-The following signs could be your inner wisdom trying to wake you up to the possibility of a more fulfilling life.
-The awareness that you’re feeling this way will help you take meaningful steps toward something more and a life that you can feel more excited about.
+The following signs could be your inner wisdom trying to awaken you to the possibility of a more fulfilling, exciting life.
+Acknowledgment that you’re feeling this way is the first step toward a life you feel thrilled to be a part of.

 1. Frequent Boredom